mobileappconsultant/GAN/README.md

-# Sensyne Test For Android
+# GAN Test For Android